pubnub/react-chat-components/samples/react/telehealth/README.md

 # Telehealth Chat

-`telehealth` is a simple app that allows you to get a 1:1 chat app quickly up and running through the PubNub Network.
-It features two chat windows with message input fields that allow you to simulate a conversation between a patient and a doctor.
-After starting the app, you can switch between windows to mock a patient-doctor chat.
+`telehealth` is a simple cross-platform app that allows you to get a 1:1 chat app quickly up and running through the PubNub Network.
+It features a login screen, and two separate chat screens, depending on the type of the selected user.
+After starting the app, you can open it in two different windows or devices to mock a patient-doctor chat.
 You can also switch the app modes as the app comes with the light and dark themes.

 ![Telehealth app for React](screenshot.png)